brentyi/isort.vim/README.md

 command! -range=% Isort :<line1>,<line2>! isort -
 ```

-...significantly faster, without the annoying cursor jump, and with isort's
+But faster, without the annoying cursor jump, and with isort's `--project` flag
-`--project` flag automatically specified.
+automatically specified.

 Designed to run asynchronously in Vim 8 + Neovim, but also backward-compatible
 with older versions of Vim.